oasis-tcs/csaf/csaf_2.1/json_schema/WHAT_IS_NEW_IN_CSAF_2_1.md

     - In CSAF 2.0, `"distribution"` was optional.

   - **New Sharing Group:**
     - CSAF 2.1 introduces an optional `"sharing_group"` within `"distribution"`.
-This sub-object requires an `"id"` and may include a human‐readable `"name"`.
+This sub-object requires an `"id"` and may include a human-readable `"name"`.
     - This sharing group was not defined in CSAF 2.0.

   - **Traffic Light Protocol (TLP) Labels:**